Alem-Moa/CFG-Grammar-Transformer-Parser/README.md

 ## 🛠️ Implementation Challenges
 The main challenge was handling **Epsilon ($\epsilon$)** transitions during the FOLLOW set calculation.
 Since a non-terminal can derive an empty string, the algorithm must "look ahead" through the production string until it finds a non-nullable symbol.

+## How to Use
+1. Run `python main.py`.
+2. Enter the number of productions.
+3. Input rules in the form `A -> alpha | beta`.
+4. Provide a space-separated string to parse.